kenwals/shinrin-yoku/README.md

 ### Structure

-Site will be put together using HTML, the Bootstrap framework and CSS.
+Site is put together using HTML, the Bootstrap framework and CSS.

-Site will be one page with minimum of three sections , suitable for visits from mobile phones.
+Site is one page with minimum of three sections , suitable for visits from mobile phones.
+Navigation between sections can be done via the navbar or by call to action buttons .

 ### Skeleton